We may earn a commission when you buy through links in our articles. Learn more.

 You can evolve any number of Pokémon during your turn, before you attack.
 However, you can only evolve each Pokémon once per turn (so no going from a basic to a stage 3 in one go) and you can’t evolve a Pokémon the same turn it is played to your bench.

-Evolving a Pokémon doesn’t heal it for damage, but it does remove any debilitating status conditions causing it problems, which can come in handy.
+Evolving a Pokémon doesn’t heal it from any damage, but it does remove any debilitating status conditions causing it problems, which can come in handy.
 Pokémon Tools or Energy cards attached to your Pokémon will stay attached when you evolve.

-You’ll usually want to be evolving Pokémon in every single game you play.
+You’ll usually want to evoleve Pokémon in every single game you play.
 That’s because evolved Pokémon cards are typically much stronger, with more HP and more powerful, damaging moves.
-A possible exception is Pokémon EX (not to be confused with ex – though, yes, that is very confusing).
+A possible exception is Pokémon EX (not to be confused with ex – yes, that is very confusing).
 These count as basic Pokémon, so don’t have to be evolved.
-The downside is: they award extra Prize Cards when they’re KOd.
+The downside is that they award extra Prize Cards when they’re KO’d.

 How to play Pokemon cards - art of Lugia